splunk-soar-connectors/trendmicrovisionone/README.md

 ## Action: 'Test Connectivity'

-Validate the asset configuration for connectivity using supplied configuration
+Validate the asset configuration for connectivity using supplied configuration variables.

 Type: **test**
 Read only: **True**